loodaobao/atm_reconciler/README.md

 ## Reconciliation Algorithm

-1. Clean up the bank statement
+1. Clean up & fix the bank statement

 ```
-if there is a saved instruction of fixes file in AppData/
-  fixes_instruction = read data from pickle

-if there is a saved Data.csv in directory root
-  new_statement = read data from root directory
+read fixes_instructions from fixes_instructions.csv in AppData/, make all texts upper case
+read new_statement from Data.csv in AppData/, make all texts upper case

-all_cash_orders = get cash orders from AppData/
+read all_cash_orders from AppData/

 breakdown the bulk transactions in new_statement into individual cash orders
 with all_cash_orders

-uppercase every single character in new_statement
-apply fixes from fixes_instruction to the new_statement
+apply the fixes_instructions to new_statement

 ```

 2. Calculate the balance of each ATM